This post may contain affiliate links. Please read my disclosure.

 This bucatini pomodoro recipe comprises thick, spaghetti-like pasta tossed in a simple sauce made of tomatoes, onion, garlic and basil.

-I'm all about simple pasta dishes - from bucatini cacio e pepe to easy fettuccine alfredo to garlic butter pasta.
+I'm all about simple pasta dishes - from bucatini cacio e pepe to easy fettuccine alfredo to garlic butter pasta to tagliatelle pesto.

 With thick bucatini which has a hole in it, it just soaks up this type of sauce, making it an easy weeknight comfort meal.
 Add in some homemade meatballs and this dish is hard to top.